2022 Professional Women’s Conference Speakers

 Chief Privacy Officer, The Coca-Cola Company

-During her time at UGA in the Terry College Honor's Program, Courtney received the President's Award for the Terry College of Business, served as President of the Society for Management Information Systems and was awarded a PGA scholarship for Community Service, Servant Leadership, Academic Excellence - while her golfing ability contributed to receiving this distinguished award - she confesses that her golf ability did not qualify for the UGA golf team.
+During her time at UGA as a Terry College and Honors student, Courtney received the President's Award for the Terry College of Business, served as President of the Society for Management Information Systems and was awarded a PGA scholarship for Community Service, Servant Leadership, Academic Excellence — while her golfing ability contributed to receiving this distinguished award — she confesses that her golf ability did not qualify for the UGA golf team.
 She also worked her way through school as a cooperative student with IBM and the Terry College computer lab.

 Journalist, Television Host, and Sportscaster